Pirate101 PvP Companion Tier List

 - Bonnie Anne– The original “good” musket.
 She has a valuable damage+utility power and an incredibly potent heal.
 She is excellent in countering summons with overwatch 3 and scatterblast.
 In matchups against privateers and musketeers, Bonnie is a nightmare for these foes to contend with.
 A privateer’s low base agility and somewhat mediocre dodge (even in elusive) means that Bonnie is a win condition by herself, should she survive to the late game.
 A quick draw 3 Bonnie is equally tricky for a musket to deal with due to how effectively she chains them.
 Both privy and musket may also rely on Contessa’s Gallant Defense in the early game too and Bonnie counters those strategies nicely.

-- Emmett/Exeter– Great against melee with his slows and ow3, grit 3 counters rushing musket units quite nicely.
-Damage reduce and a heal (Emmett only) are gravy.
+- Emmett/Exeter– Great against melee with his slows and ow3; grit 3 counters rushing musket units quite nicely.
+A damage reduce and a heal (Emmett only) are just gravy.
 Muskets love this dude.

 These units are still among the most powerful and frequently used, but they are not as universally used or necessary to run as those above them

 - Wu Tang/Wing Chun– Amazing for buccaneers.
 10 rounds of accuracy, a super hit of his own, and a heal make him irreplaceable, but only for bucc.
 He’s probably at the bottom of this tier.

 - Wagyu/Kobe– Great epic talent choices, 2 guaranteed crits.
 With a dodge buff, he serves as an effective melee counter.
 Like Subodai/Temujin, he has very low movement range, so he’s not as good of a rushing swashbuckler as Flanders and Contessa.